 U.S. members will receive no compensation for their participation in Forum-related activities.
 Individual members will be responsible for all travel and related expenses associated with their participation in the Forum, including attendance at Committee and Section meetings.
 Only appointed members may participate in official Forum meetings; substitutes and alternates will not be designated.
-U.S. members will normally serve for two-year terms, but may be reappointed.
+According to the current Terms of Reference, members are normally to serve three-year terms, but may be reappointed.

 To be considered for membership, please submit the following information as instructed in the ADDRESSES and DATES captions above: Name(s) and title(s) of the individual(s) requesting consideration; name and address of company's headquarters; location of incorporation; information that the company is U.S.-owned or U.S.-controlled; size of the company; size of company's export trade, investment, and nature of operations or interest in Brazil; an affirmative statement that the applicant meets all Forum eligibility criteria and is neither registered nor required to register as a foreign agent under the Foreign Agents Registration Act of 1938, as amended; and a brief statement of why the candidate should be considered, including information about the candidate's ability to initiate and be responsible for activities in which the Forum will be active, and commitment to attending the majority of Forum meetings.
 Applications will be considered as they are received.
 All candidates will be notified of whether they have been selected.

 Acting Director for the Office of Latin America & the Caribbean.